Skorobište: Demographics

 The village is one of seven mixed Albanian-Bosniak villages near Prizren.
 The 1971 census saw the Slavic Muslim inhabitants being largely assimilated into Albanians.
 It had 1128 inhabitants according to the 2011 census, of whom 67,91% Albanians and 26,86% Bosniaks.

+All of these families speak both Albanian and the southslavic Podgor dialect, which they have adapted to the language of other inhabitants of the area.
+This bilingualism reflects the integration, assimilation and coexistence between the Albanians and the Slavic population.

-The Slavic Muslim population, known as Podgorani or Prekokamci, living in Skorobište, Grnčare, and Novo Selo, did not largely leave during and after the Kosovo War.
+The bilingual speaking Muslim population, known as Podgorci or Prekokamci, living in Skorobishte, Grnçare, Lubizhdë, and Novo Selo, did not largely leave during and after the Kosovo War.

 Culture

 The local Slavic speech (Podgorski) is part of the Prizren–South Morava speech, of the Shtokavian dialect of Serbo-Croatian.
 The Albanians speak the Northeastern Gheg sub-dialect of Albanian.